Movatterモバイル変換

 Manufacture

-Traditional method of manufacture
+Traditional method of extraction from milk

 The traditional way of making tvorog involves the use of fermented milk with the separation (squeezing) of liquid whey in free-hanging bags.
 The finished tvorog has a dense texture, smooth edges on the break, the separated whey is transparent, slightly greenish in color.
 When using fermented milk, the curd will turn out sour.[9]